PSB songs that have been used in films and "non-musical" TV shows

 53. Heart

-Dusty Springfield's hit version of this Tennant-Lowe song was reportedly used in early 2002 during a second-series episode of the U.K. sketch comedy Big Train.
-I haven't yet been able to determine the precise date of its initial airing, but it was during a segment parodying Christine Keeler, a key figure in the Profumo Affair—which was of course the subject of the song to begin with.
+Dusty Springfield's hit version of this Tennant-Lowe song—which was composed for and could be heard over the end credits of the 1989 film Scandal—was reportedly also used in early 2002 during a second-series episode of the U.K. sketch comedy Big Train.
+I haven't yet been able to determine the precise date of its initial airing, but it was during a segment parodying Christine Keeler, a key figure in the Profumo Affair, which was of course the subject of the song to begin with.
+Also, an episode of the U.K. edition of Antiques Roadshow, possibly first airing in 2014 (the date is uncertain at this time), featured someone who brought in some Profumo Affair memorabilia for evaluation, followed by a video montage set to this song (again Dusty's rendition).

 55. Do I Have To?